 Compliance Measurement

-The IT Infra will verify compliance to this policy through various methods, including but not limited to, periodic walk-thrus, video monitoring, business tool reports, internal and external audits, and feedback to the policy owner.
+The IT Infra will verify compliance to this policy through various methods, including but not limited to, periodic walkthroughs, video monitoring, business tool reports, internal and external audits, and feedback to the policy owner.

 Exceptions

 Any exception to the policy must be approved by the Infosec team in advance.